JEFFERSON CENTRAL APPRAISAL DISTRICT

 As most personal property is movable, discovery often proves difficult at best.
-Jefferson County Appraisal District utilizes primarily two methods to discover inventory.
+Jefferson Central Appraisal District utilizes primarily two methods to discover inventory.
 Those two methods are through the rendition of property by the taxpayer and on-site inspection by JCAD appraisers.
-There exist, however, many other sources of information which Jefferson County Appraisal District may use in discovery.
+There exist, however, many other sources of information which Jefferson Central Appraisal District may use in discovery.

 Generally, taxpayers are required to render all tangible personal property used in the production of income which they own or control as of January 1.

 However, some inventory owners may elect to have their inventory appraised at its market value as of September 1 of the year preceding the tax year to which the appraisal applies by filing an application with the chief appraiser requesting a September 1 appraisal of the inventory.
 The application must clearly describe the inventory to which it applies and be signed by the owner.